10/30/2025

 In contrast, students who read well go on to enjoy better health and overall quality of life.
 They become lifelong learners who can add skills and adapt nimbly to changing workforce conditions.
 They become more informed citizens who are better able to advocate for themselves and their communities in a democratic society.

-In 2022, just 31% of eighth-grade students performed at or above the “Proficient” level on the reading portion of the National Assessment of Educational Progress, commonly known as the Nation’s Report Card.
-That was three percentage points lower than the results in 2019, the previous assessment year.
-What’s more, 30% of eighth-grade students failed to reach even the “Basic” level on the reading exam in 2022, up from 27% in 2019.
+In 2024, just 30% of eighth grade students performed at or above the “Proficient” level on the reading portion of the National Assessment of Educational Progress, commonly known as the Nation’s Report Card.
+That was two percentage points lower than the results in 2022, the previous assessment year.
+What’s more, 33% of eighth grade students failed to reach even the “Basic” level on the reading exam in 2024, up from 30% in 2022.

 If these students’ literacy skills aren’t addressed, they will continue to fall even further behind their peers.